NHQ/netmorphic-1/README.md

+# THIS REPO FOR PORTFOLIO PURPOSES

+I developed this several years ago using an internal ebay github account.

 # Netmorphic

 Netmorphic is a library for testing networked applications, such as REST clients over HTTP, and database clients over TCP.